Galeria SENDA at By Invitation 2024

 Thus, “Landscape Untitled 2” is a journey through different interpretations of landscape, from the tangible and physical to the imaginary and sensory.

-“Art and science: shared trajectories”, a dialogue between Xavi Bou and Josep Perelló
+“Art and science: shared trajectories”, a dialogue between XAVI BOU and Josep Perelló

 “Art and science: shared trajectories”, a dialogue between the artist Xavi Bou and the professor and researcher Josep Perelló, will take place on 4th June at 7pm at galeria SENDA.
 Framed in Bou’s current exhibition at the gallery, both will offer us their perspective that intertwines art and science.